szczerbi/ConnectFourHackathon/README.md

 ============================================================================================

-Welcome to the Connect Four Hackathon!
+Welcome to the Connect Four Hackathon!!

 For this contest, we will be pitting dev against dev in a Connect Four algorithm showdown!